Appendix/Ramblings/ToroidalCoordinates

 Summary of Structure

 As derived elsewhere, the accretion tori constructed by Papaloizou & Pringle (1984; hereafter PP84) have the following surface properties.
-For a given choice of the dimensionless Bernoulli constant, ,
+For a given choice of the dimensionless Bernoulli constant, CB',

 So if I want to construct PP84 tori that are approximately the same size/shape as the MF53 tori illustrated above, I should choose values of the dimensionless Bernoulli constant as follows: